 Conclusion

 It should be noted that any form of workout can help.
 The best exercise for depression is the one you enjoy and can commit to regularly.
-However, aerobic and resistance training, combined with mindfulness practices like yoga or tai chi, seem most helpful to cover all bases.

 The most important factor is finding something sustainable and enjoyable for you, since motivation tends to dwindle when suffering from a mood disorder or psychological issue.